 SNV has wide-ranging experience in implementing horticulture projects.
 In these projects, we have provided sector-wide support to enable the horticulture sub-sector to respond to the market demand.
 Projects have linked horticulture farmers with the input and output markets.
 To improve the agronomic practices, SNV is promoting farmer field schools where farmers learn about Good Agricultural Practices and Integrated Pest Management.
 As a result, the farmers’ productivity and quality of produce has increased leading to improved income of the smallholder farmers in the last five years.
 We also have invested a lot on education and training facilities to enhance their capacities and provide practical trainings while promoting climate-resilient technologies.

-Veggies for Planet and People is a five-year project implemented in Ethiopia and Kenya in collaboration with the World Vegetable Center (WorldVeg) and SNV Netherlands Development Organisation.
+Veggies for Planet and People is a four-year project implemented in Ethiopia and Kenya in collaboration with the World Vegetable Center (WorldVeg) and SNV Netherlands Development Organisation.
 Funded by the IKEA Foundation, it envisions the development of vegetable business in Ethiopia for more jobs and better human and environmental health.

 The project places special emphasis on regenerative agricultural technologies to nourish the soil and reduce or eliminate the use of chemical fertilisers and pesticides.
 The value chain development of the project focuses on traditional vegetables, enhancing business networks and creating jobs for women and the youth.